nmlgc/ReC98/Research/Borland C++ decompilation.md

 @_STCON_$qv	endp
 ```

 ## Padding bytes in code segments

-- `0x00` is only emitted to word-align `switch` jump tables with `-a2`.
+* Usually, padding `0x00` bytes are only emitted to word-align `switch` jump
-  Anywhere else, it indicates the start or end of a word-aligned `SEGMENT`
+  tables with `-a2`.
+Anywhere else, it typically indicates the start or end of
-  compiled from assembly.
-Borland C++ never adds padding between functions or
-  segments.

-  **Certainty**: Would love to find a proper compiler or linker setting for
-  this, but it doesn't seem to exist.
-The `#pragma codestring \x00` workaround
+  a word-aligned `SEGMENT` compiled from assembly.
+There are two potential
+  workarounds though:

+  * The `-WX` option (Create DPMI application) *will* enforce word alignment
+    for the code segment, at the cost of slightly different code generation in
+    certain places.
+Since it also adds an additional `INC BP` instruction
+    before `PUSH BP`, and an additional `DEC BP` instruction after `POP BP`,
+    this option can only really be used in translation units with disabled
+    stack frames (`-k-`).

+  * `#pragma codestring \x00` unconditionally emits a `0x00` byte.
+However,
-  doesn't respect different alignment requirements of surrounding translation
+    this won't respect different alignment requirements of surrounding
-  units, after all.
+    translation units.

+  **Certainty**: Reverse-engineering `TCC.EXE` confirmed that these are the
+  only ways.

 ## C++